justinmeiners/justinmeiners.github.io/understanding-groupby/README.md

         IEqualityComparer<TKey> comparer
     );

+Bleh!
+That looks pretty meaningless and intimidating.
-Ignore the generic types and focus on the 4 functions that must be provided:
+Ignore the generic types for now and I will explain the 4 functions that must be provided:

-- `TKey keySelector(TSource item)` given an `item`, return a key which will be used to decide which group to place this `item`.
+- `TKey keySelector(TSource item)` given an `item`, return a key which will determine which group to place this `item`.
+Typically this is a field on `item`.
-  Usually this simply returns a field on `item`, but it can also generate a key, as we will see in a later example.
-- `TElement elementSelector(TSource item)` given an `item`, return the value that will actually be stored in the group, Often this returns the item or a field on the item.
+- `TElement elementSelector(TSource item)` given an `item`, return the value that will actually be stored in the group, Often this returns a field on the item or the item itself.
-- `TResult resultSelector(TKey key, IEnumerable<TElement> contents)` after elements are grouped together, this function will be called for each group.
+- `TResult resultSelector(TKey key, IEnumerable<TElement> contents)` after elements are grouped together, this function will be called on each group to produce a final result.
 The `key` is the identifier for this group and the `contents` is an enumerable object containing the results.
 Most often you will just return `contents`, but you may want to store the result in a new class.
 - `int comparer(..)` provide a function so that keys can be compared.
-This can be left off for key types like integer and string which are comparable.
+   This can be left off for key types like integer and string which are already comparable.

-With an overview of the functions, the meaning of the 4 generic types is now clear:
+With an understanding of the functions, the meaning of the 4 generic types is now clear:

-- `TSource` the items in the collection we will be grouping.
+- `TSource` the type of the input items.
-- `TKey` from each item a key will be extracted to identity which group it belongs to.
+- `TKey` the type of the key that will identify which group the item belongs to.
 - `TElement` each item has the opportunity to be transformed before being put into a group.
-   This is the type of that transformation.
+   This type is the output of that transformation.
-- `TResult` The type representing each group.
-Typically a collection, but could be custom class.
+- `TResult` The result type from obtaining a result from a group.
+If you were to return each group as an array, this type would be `[TElement]`.

-### Example 1: Each teachers' students.
+### Example 1: Classroom roster by student id

+Let's try the example mentioned above.
-Once again, given a list of `Student` objects, we may want to group them by `student.teacher`, and then obtain a list of `student.id` corresponding to each teacher.
+Given a list of `Student` objects, we want to group them by `teacher` to create class roster.
+However, in this example, we don't need the whole student object, we only want their student ids.

     List<Student> students = ...;

     students.GroupBy(
        s => s.teacher,                 // keySelector
        s => s.id,                      // elementSelector
-       (teacher, ids) => ids  // resultSelector
+       (teacher, ids) => ids.ToArray()  // resultSelector
-    );
+    ).ToArray();

     // Result: [ [id1, id2, ..], [id1, id2] ]

-### Example 2: A Histogram of Purchases
+### Example 2: A histogram of purchases

 Let's imagine we are building a personal finance application.
-One report which might be useful is a histogram showing how many purchases fall within each price range, so $10.75 and $12.37 both fall within then $10-20 range.
+One useful tool would be a histogram showing purchases withn typical price ranges (for example $0-$10, $10-$20, etc),
-We want to find out the number of purchases, and the total value of these purchases.
+For each range, we would want to know the total number of purchaes, and their total value.
 We will use a tuple to store these calculations for each resulting bucket.

     struct Purchase {